 Opening times MON-THU: 5pm–12:30pm FRI-SAT: 3:30pm-2am SUN: closed

-A very special place for those that are in love with the cultures and colourful cuisine of Latin America in Vienna’s 6th district.
-The inside has the cross between a modern and rustic look about it, while hidden away out the back, they have a magnificent garden in the courtyard of an apartment block.
-And it’s normally alive with people dancing Samba, Tango, Salsa or some other impressive looking Latin American dance.
-The food here is very tasty, and some of the best Latin American cuisine (with most dishes hailing from Mexico and Peru) in the city, as it challenges the lam stereotype-looking dishes that many Mexican restaurants serve up in Vienna.
+The inside has both a modern and rustic look about it, while hidden away out the back, they have a magnificent garden in the courtyard of an apartment block.
+And it’s normally alive with people dancing Samba, Tango, Salsa, or some other impressive looking Latin American dance.
+The food here is very tasty, and some of the best Latin American cuisine (with most dishes hailing from Mexico and Peru) in the city – it challenges the lame stereotype-looking dishes that many Mexican restaurants serve up in Vienna.
 We’re in love with their yam fries!

 Good to know… Mi Barrio also has a concert hall where they host all kinds of events so keep an eye on their Facebook page!